-Social dimension is one of the important components of sustainable development.
+The social dimension is one of the important components of sustainable development.
 The same general manager contended, "The social dictates sustainability.
 We are not profit-oriented.
 If we don't make money, but developing affordable housing is socially good ... it's good for us too.
 That is positive.
-It's worth the money" (Personal communication, October 28, 2016).
-With such value embedded in their strategic thinking, the manager and his team together with elected officials who were in charge of the project have incorporated enough open spaces and sport facilities in Hijau E- Komuniti as an effort to materialize the community living concept through sports.
-A planner proudly claimed that Hijau E-Komuniti has "vast open space" where he does not think any profit-oriented private developer would provide (Personal communication, November 21, 2016).
-The L-shaped green lung, 3G Center, linear park, football field-which sounds a bit luxurious for an affordable housing project-and other facilities in Hijau E-Komuniti have been highlighted by respondents (Personal communications, October 28, November 30, and December 21, 2016).
+It's worth the money" (pers. comm.
+28 October 2016).
+With such value embedded in their strategic thinking, the manager and his team, together with elected officials who were in charge of the project, have incorporated enough open spaces and sports facilities in Hijau E-Komuniti as an effort to materialise the community living concept through sports.

+A planner proudly claimed that Hijau E-Komuniti has "vast open space" that he does not think any profit-oriented private developer would provide (pers. comm.
+21 November 2016).
+The L-shaped green lung, 3G Center, linear park, football field-which sounds a bit luxurious for an affordable housing project-and other facilities in Hijau E-Komuniti have been highlighted by respondents (pers. comm.
+28 October 2016; 30 November 2016; 21 December 2016).

-Building prayer room (surau) is one of the conditions in residential development in Malaysia.
-However, surau is not built in Hijau E-Komuniti.
+Building a surau (prayer room) is one of the conditions in residential development in Malaysia.
+However, the surau is not built in Hijau E-Komuniti.
 A mosque will be built instead.
 One architect pointed out that they would like to strengthen the community living concept via religious site design.

-I think it's interesting [to highlight to you] We actually don't provide any surau here [in each phase] but we provide bigger surau [mosque] ... we are calling the community to come here and meet each other: 'Hey, you should come here and meet your neighbors'... this is what we try to promote.
-(Personal communication, November 30, 2016)
+I think it's interesting [to highlight to you] We actually don't provide any surau here [in each phase] but we provide bigger surau [mosque] ... we are calling the community to come here and meet each other: "Hey, you should come here and meet your neighbours"... this is what we try to promote.
+(Pers. comm.
+30 November 2016)

-In sum, either in deciding the affordability range in terms of pricing or the inclusion of broader affordability (sustainability) concepts into the project, obviously Hijau E-Komuniti is consistent with the theory of bureaucratic politics, where the emphasis is given to the central role of bureaucracy within the polity's power structure.
-As demonstrated in the case, the role of legitimate authority (public officials) in decision-making and implementing housing policy in the project basically reflects their authoritative allocation of values and resources in deciding who gets those affordable housing, how and when to get it, which is in line with Lasswell's (1936) notion of who gets what, how and when.
+In sum, either in deciding the affordability range in terms of pricing or the inclusion of broader affordability concepts into the project, obviously, Hijau E-Komuniti is consistent with the theory of bureaucratic politics, where the emphasis is given to the central role of bureaucracy within the polity's power structure.
+As demonstrated in the case, basically, the role of legitimate authority (public officials) in decision-making and implementing housing policy in the project reflects their authoritative allocation of values and resources in deciding who gets affordable housing, how and when to get it, which is in line with Lasswell's (1936) notion of who gets what, how and when.